-One option (checksum enable) is set using a configuration byte of the Options Word, detailed in sections 1.4.1 to 1.4.2.
+Two options (date and time enable and checksum enable) are set using a configuration byte of the Options Word, detailed in sections 1.4.1 to 1.4.3.
 The remaining options are set using a configuration byte of the Operating State word.
 These are set directly using commands starting with "OS".
-Each of these is detailed below in sections 1.4.4 to 1.4.5.
+Each of these is detailed below in sections 1.4.5 to 1.4.6.